ludyna/lu_brain/README.md

-# TBD
+# Lu_Brain

+Lu_Brain - an artificial neural network that is not a gradient descend algorithm.
+Of course, human brains do not use gradient descend algorithms, too; that would be a big waste of computational and energy resources.

+More info soon.
 This project is a work in progress at this moment.